michimussato/OpenStudioLandscapes/README.md

 ## Brief

-Setup and launch Deadline - your 3D Animation and VFX Pipeline backbone - with ease, independence and scalability.
+Setup and launch a render farm - your 3D Animation and VFX Pipeline backbone - with ease, independence and scalability.

 A toolkit - or a declarative build system